mef51/LeakyFireNeurons/README.md

 'Leaky Integrate and Fire' is a simple model (differential equation) of voltage spikes (called action potentials) in a Neuron cell.
-These voltage spikes are voltage differences across the inside of the cell's membrance and outside of it.
+These voltage spikes are voltage differences across the inside of the cell's membrane and outside of it.
-Action potentials propogate down long tendrils of the neuron cell called *axons* until they reach another neuron, where that neuron gets stimulated and generates it's own action potentials (voltage spikes).
+Action potentials propagate down long tendrils of the neuron cell called *axons* until they reach another neuron, where that neuron gets stimulated and generates it's own action potentials (voltage spikes).
 It's the stuff thoughts are made of.